Sex.com

-History
+Gary Kremen (1994–1995)

-On May 9, 1994, entrepreneur Gary Kremen (who also founded Match.com and Clean Power Finance) registered sex.com with Network Solutions, but did not develop the site as he focused on growing Match.com.
+In early 1994, entrepreneur Gary Kremen (who also founded Match.com and Clean Power Finance) registered sex.com with Network Solutions.

+Stephen M. Cohen and legal battle (1995–2006)

 On October 18, 1995, Network Solutions transferred, without permission, the domain to Stephen M. Cohen, who had been trying to gain control of the domain for some time by misrepresentation, using phone calls, e-mails and forged letters.
 He eventually persuaded an employee of Network Solutions to change the ownership details by submitting a fake fax.
 After gaining control of the domain, Cohen produced an advertising-heavy site that received up to 25 million hits a day.
 From payments for click-throughs and other advertising, Cohen was reportedly making $50,000 to $500,000 per month.
 Kremen undertook steps to recover the domain, while Cohen claimed he obtained the domain legally from Online Classifieds (OCI).
 A five-year legal battle ensued, led by cyberlawyer Charles Carreon.